se-fLa/filmtipset2trakt/README.md

 ### Export data from Filmtipset
 1. Visit your personal page on [Filmtipset](http://www.filmtipset.se/yourpage.cgi), under the list of your latest rated movies there is a link "**Exportera denna lista**", click this link and a file will be downloaded to your computer containing all your seen and rated movies.
 1. Open up this file in Google Drive / Speadsheet or Microsoft Excel or similair tool that can handle csv data.
-1. Save the file as a "*tab separated file*" Filmtipset.tsv
+1. Save the file as a "*tab separated file*", for example with the name Filmtipset-windowsCR.tsv
-1. We now need to reformat data slightly.
-Run the following commands, you will need Linux or do it manually in Notepad.
+1. We now need to reformat data slightly before it can be processed and synced to Trakt.
+Run the commands listed below, you will need a Linux shell or do it manually in Notepad, for windows users you also have an option to install and use [Bash Shell](www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
+What we are doing is first using *tr* to translate windows newline characters to unix newlines and save this in a new file named Filmtipset-unix.tsv.
+If you are doing this manually this step is not needed.
+Then we use *awk* to parse out the imdb movie id together with it's seen date, respective with the rating and saving those in two new comma separated files Filmtipset_movies.csv and Filmtipset_ratings.csv, these are the files we will use for syncing.
 	```
-	tr -d '\r' < Filmtipset.tsv > Filmtipset_Alla_betyg.xls
+	tr -d '\r' < Filmtipset-windowsCR.tsv > Filmtipset-unix.tsv
-	awk -F"\t" '{print "tt" $7 "," $6}' Filmtipset.tsv > Filmtipset_movies.csv
+	awk -F"\t" '{print "tt" $7 "," $6}' Filmtipset-unix.tsv > Filmtipset_movies.csv
-	awk -F"\t" '{print "tt" $7 "," $5 "," $6}' Filmtipset.tsv > Filmtipset_ratings.csv
+	awk -F"\t" '{print "tt" $7 "," $5 "," $6}' Filmtipset-unix.tsv > Filmtipset_ratings.csv
 	```
 	The file with movies shall consist of the IMDB id and datetime separated with a comma.
-For example:
+Either create this file using above commands or do it manually.
+Verify the file looks like this example before continuing:
 	```
 	tt3062096,2016-12-11 22:33:57
 	tt3110958,2017-01-05 22:21:12
 	tt2404435,2016-12-27 18:59:11
 	```
 	The ratings file shall consist of IMDB id followed by the rating followed by the datetime, separated by commas.
+All ratings will be doubled, e.g the script converts from rating scale 1-5 to 2-10.
 For example:
 	```
 	tt3062096,4,2016-12-11 22:33:57
 	tt3110958,4,2017-01-05 22:21:12